Josverl/micropython-stubs/README.md

 For installation instructions and configuration of your preferred IDE, please refer to the [documentation](https://micropython-stubs.readthedocs.io/en/main/)
 ## Explore Available Stubs

 Curious about which versions, ports, and boards are covered?
-Check out the [online viewer](https://flatgithub.com/Josverl/micropython-stubs/?filename=all_modules.json) or search for [MicroPython stub packages on PyPI](PYPI).
+Check out the [online viewer](https://flatgithub.com/Josverl/micropython-stubs/?filename=all_modules.json) or search for [MicroPython stub packages on PyPI](https://pypi.org/search/?q=-stubs&o=&c=Programming+Language+%3A%3A+Python+%3A%3A+Implementation+%3A%3A+MicroPython).

 For a comprehensive overview of all stubs, dive into the documentation on [the documentation on read the docs](https://micropython-stubs.readthedocs.io/en/main/firmware_grp.html).

 ## Sponsoring

-In order to build accurate stubs I need access to a board to flash it with a specific version of micropython an run part of the stubbing software on the board.
+In order to build accurate stubs I need access to a board to flash it with a specific version of MicroPython and run part of the stubbing software (createsubs.py) on the board.

 You can help me by: